 The crosshair is a great way to speed up your technical analysis when forex trading with MetaTrader 4.
 Simply select the crosshair logo from the central MT4 bar.
 You can then navigate the cursor across a chart candlestick, for example, to flag a certain price.
 The crosshair can also be used to measure time, bar and pip distances, which can influence stop loss and take profit levels.

 As the name suggests, trendlines help to identify price trends and plan trades.
 To add a trendline, select ‘Insert’, ‘Lines’ and then ‘Trendline’.
-Now select the bar or candle where you’d like to start the trendline.
+Now select the bar or candle where you would like to start the trendline.
 To edit a trendline, simply click on the line in your chart.

 The Market is a one-stop-shop for all your forex trading needs.
-You can find technical indicators, expert advisors and custom add-ons to personalise the software.
+You can find technical indicators, Expert Advisors (EAs) and custom add-ons to personalise the software.
 In fact, if you have the hours, the MetaTrader Market boasts the largest library of trading applications in the world, including over 1,700 robots and over 1,200 technical indicators.

 Alerts & News